apache/nuttx/configs/samv71-xult/README.txt

      However, the maXTouch touchscreen driver is not working.
-I tried re- using the maXTouch driver that was used with the SAMA5D4-EK TM7000 LCD, but the maXTouch Xplained Pro has a different maXTouch part.
+I tried re- using the maXTouch driver that was used with the SAMA5D4-EK TM7000 LCD, but the maXTouch Xplained Pro has a different maXTouch part (ATMXT112S).
+No data sheet is available for this part.

-     The driver claims that all operations are success, but there are no interrupts signalling touch event.
-I assume that the different maXTouch part is not being configured correctly but there is no avaiable technical documentation or sample code to debug with.
+     The existing maXTouch driver claims that all operations on the ATMXT112S are success, but there are no interrupts signalling touch event.
+I assume that the different maXTouch part is not being configured correctly but there is no available technical documentation or sample code to debug with.

 Serial Console
 ==============